-The community at Laurel Hill Convent and boarding school, about eighty people, sat down to dinner during the evening of Wednesday the 3rd of July 1895, which had been prepared as per usual for them by the convent cook Mrs. Bridget Fitzgerald.
+The community at Laurel Hill Convent and boarding school, about eighty people, sat down to dinner during the evening of Wednesday, 3 July 1895, which had been prepared as per usual for them by the convent cook Mrs Bridget Fitzgerald.
 The meal had taken place over two sittings in order to accommodate, as all the occupants of the convent were unable to be seated at one sitting.
-For this meal they ate a soup of beef and mutton flavoured with young green leaved celery.
-The soup had being strained and the meat was served separately.
+For this meal, they ate a soup of beef and mutton flavoured with young green-leaved celery.
+The soup had been strained and the meat was served separately.
 Cabbage boiled in water with a tablespoon of bread soda had also been prepared.
-For dessert there was a choice of strawberries or stewed gooseberries, from their own garden, with custard.
+For dessert, there was a choice of strawberries or stewed gooseberries, from their own garden, with custard.

-The preparation of the custard had begun the night before when the cook took four quarts of skimmed milk left over from the Monday night and boiled it, adding about a half a loaf of sugar and two tablespoons of corn flour and she boiled it once more, then she left the mixture cool.
-After that, ten eggs yolks were beaten, all of which were fresh, apart from one, which had a reddish brown colour, but no offensive odour.
+The preparation of the custard had begun the night before when the cook took four quarts of skimmed milk leftover from the Monday night and boiled it, adding about half a loaf of sugar and two tablespoons of cornflour and she boiled it once more, then she left the mixture cool.
+After that, ten eggs yolks were beaten, all of which were fresh, apart from one, which had a reddish-brown colour, but no offensive odour.
 Another egg from the same batch, which had been seen to be completely stale, was thrown in the fire.
-Mrs. Fitzgerald then poured the eggs into the milk, which she heated slightly, to the temperature of warm tea.
+Mrs Fitzgerald then poured the eggs into the milk, which she heated slightly, to the temperature of warm tea.
 The mixture was then poured into an earthenware bowl and put in a cold cupboard for the night.
-On the Wednesday morning the cook had noticed that the custard had become quite thin, to the consistency of cream, but she continued to serve it over the strawberries and gooseberries.
+On Wednesday morning, the cook had noticed that the custard had become quite thin, to the consistency of cream, but she continued to serve it over the strawberries and gooseberries.
 Then she whipped the eggs whites, which had remained after the custard preparation, with 1 lb of sifted sugar and spread this on top of the fruit and custard.
 Prior to serving, she ate a bowl of the dessert herself.
 All, except two of the nuns and boarders, ate this meal.
 The two that did not partake were the Rev Mother who was an invalid and had separate meals made for her and her attendant Sister Anastasia.

 This was one of the first cases of food poisoning causing death where the culprit was deemed to be a stale egg to be reported in the British Medical Journal.